open-resources/dash_curriculum/tutorial/part2/chapter8.md

 - when is a scatter plot appropriate?
 - which data format is best suited?

-## 8.2.3 Bar plot
+## 8.2.4 Bar plot

 - when is a bar plot appropriate?
 - which data format is best suited?

+## 8.3 Incorporting PX graphs in a Dash app

+## 8.4 References and resources

+.

 ---
-# TAKE-OUTS from initial suggestion
+# OUT-TAKES from initial suggestion
 ---